python-can-define-radio/python-course/classroom_activities/ex_flask_2.md

 2. Make a link to go home on the "space" page and on the other page you created.
 Hint: the `href` should be `"/"`.

 3. Make an image on the home page following [this source](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Images_in_HTML).
+Note: for this classroom activity, I recommend setting the `src` to an external website, or look up how Flask handles static files (it's not obvious).

 4. Change the imports at the top of your program to this: